 - Early surgical experience, including opportunities to serve as primary surgeon as early as the PGY-2 year.

 - High surgical numbers, with residents graduating with over 250 primary cataract surgeries.
-The average number of primary cataract procedures over the last 3 years is 327.
+The average number of primary cataract procedures is over 300.

 - Great history of fellowship placement.

 - Numerous opportunities to be involved in research.

 - Ophthalmology resident lounge within the Truhlsen Eye Institute with ping-pong table, X-Box, four computer stations, private lockers, small refrigerator, library of textbooks, and AV system with projector to watch conferences, lectures, or other media (including the X-box).

 - Simulation lab with an Eyesi Cataract and Vitreoretinal Surgical simulator as well as an EyeSi Indirect Ophthalmoscopy simulator and an OphthoSim Direct Ophthalmoscopy training and simulation system.

 - Wet lab including late-model phacoemulsification machines, suturing stations with operating microscopy, and plenty of surgical instruments for various types of ophthalmic procedures.